Dead or live marks on USPTO trademark database

 Live trademark filings can block the registration of a pending application.
 If a likelihood of confusion refusal is based on a registered mark, you should check to see if any post-registration deadlines are quickly approaching.
 A live registration may also have had certain goods or services removed from the record due to nonuse or a partial cancellation.
 It helps to pay particular attention to the identification of goods/services, especially if a registered mark is of particular concern.

-What can you learn from a dead trademark application?
+What can you learn from a dead trademark filing?

-You can gain valuable insight on certain marks by delving into how the application died.
+You can gain valuable insight on certain marks by delving into how an application or registration died.
 Was the abandonment the result of a failure to overcome a refusal or failure to show use?
 While past results do not guarantee future success, studying the past may be particularly helpful if a dead trademark encountered certain rejections which were difficult to overcome.

-When might a live trademark filing die sooner than expected?
+When might a trademark filing die sooner than expected?

 Live trademark registrations will encounter potential death every time a post-registration deadline approaches.
 However, a live trademark filing may die prematurely as a result of an adversarial trademark opposition or cancellation filed by a third party.